April 24, 2024 The Carter to explore more than 60 years of Rufino Tamayo’s works on paper in Rufino Tamayo: Innovation and Experimentation

 Rufino Tamayo: Innovation and Experimentation is organized by the Los Angeles County Museum of Art, where it was curated by Rachel Kaplan, associate curator of Latin American art at LACMA.

-The Carter’s presentation of the exhibition is supported by the Alice L. Walton Foundation Temporary Exhibitions Endowment.
+The Carter’s presentation of the exhibition is supported in part by the IFPDA Foundation and the Alice L. Walton Foundation Temporary Exhibitions Endowment.

 Images: Rufino Tamayo (1899–1991), Man with Open Arms [The Preacher] (Hombre con brazos abiertos [El predicador]), 1984, Mixografía® print on handmade paper, Los Angeles County Museum of Art, the Bernard and Edith Lewin Collection of Mexican Art, © 2024 Tamayo Heirs / Mexico / Artists Rights Society (ARS), New York, photo © Museum Associates/LACMA; Unknown (Mexico, possibly Tlatilco), Seated Male with Shoulder Scarification (Hombre sentado con escarificación en los hombros), 1200–900 BCE, ceramic, Los Angeles County Museum of Art, purchased with funds provided by Camilla Chandler Frost, photo © Museum Associates/LACMA; Rufino Tamayo (1899–1991), Man with Tall Hat (Hombre con sombrero alto), ca. 1930, watercolor and charcoal on paper, Los Angeles County Museum of Art, the Bernard and Edith Lewin Collection of Mexican Art, © 2024 Tamayo Heirs / Mexico / Artists Rights Society (ARS), New York, photo © Museum Associates/LACMA